KavyaThakre/Casandra/README.md

 ## Deployment

-This project is deployed on [Render](https://render.com/).
-Environment variables are configured directly in the Render dashboard rather than committed to the repository.
+This project is deployed on [Railway](https://railway.app/).
+Environment variables are configured directly in the Railway dashboard rather than committed to the repository.

 ## License